GingerKiwi/GingerKiwi/README.md

 - 🇳🇿 I'm a dual New Zealand (Kiwi) and 🇨🇦 Canadian citizen, and can also legally work in the 🇬🇧 UK
 - 🐑 My elementary school was right next to a sheep farm in Wellington, New Zealand
 - 🏕️ I lived in a tipi in the Rocky Mountains for 3 months
+- ❄️ I was the youngest skiier in the Canadian Ski Marathon when I was 5.
+37km, 2 days, -57C, no poles
 - 🤓 I seem to collect random interesting facts about all sorts of things.
 Ask me for one!